Created for expats living in Japan

 Address: Workers' Welfare Hall, 1-19-8 Jinnan, Shibuya-ku, Tokyo

 The classes are offered in 3 levels.
-To be eligible to apply, you would need to live or work in Shibuya ward.
-Level 1 and 2 consist of 24 lessons held twice a week and would cost you 6000 yen.
-On the other hand, Level 3 program is made up of only 12 sessions conducted once a week and would require a fee of 3000 yen.
+Only foreigners who live or work in Shibuya ward are eligible to apply.
+It is also required that you are capable of participating in classes even when they are held online.
+Both level 1 and 2 consist of 24 lessons, held twice a week.
+On the other hand, Level 3 program is made up of only 12 sessions conducted once a week.

 Japanese Languages Classes in Ota-ku